VPNs might sound complicated - and they are - but setting one up and using it on your Mac is very easy.

 Once logged in, you'll see a popup that asks you for permission to allow your VPN to add VPN configurations on your machine.
 You'll need to press Allow and may be asked to enter the password you use to log in to your Mac.

-Later in this article we explain how to set up a VPN that requires you to go into your Mac's settings, but with a VPN app like this one the VPN does it for you when you press Allow here.
+Below, we explain how to set up a VPN that requires you to go into your Mac's settings, but like most services, Nord's app does all the configuration for you when you click Allow here.

-As long as you have downloaded a trusted VPN, pressing allow should be absolutely safe.
-Refer to our round-up of 10 trusted VPNs here if you're concerned.
+As long as you have downloaded a trusted VPN app from a trusted source, this should be absolutely safe.

 To begin using your VPN, you'll be asked to choose a server.
 This could be within the country you are located if you are looking to protect your privacy and aren't trying to access blocked content.